Concussion rules Garry Ringrose out of first Lions Test against Australia

-Ringrose suffered a head injury in Wednesday’s victory over the ACT Brumbies and faces a minimum 12-day stand down period.
+"We're absolutely delighted for Jamie's selection," said England head coach Steve Borthwick.
+"This is also a fantastic opportunity for Theo and Curtis, who have both worked incredibly hard and really impressed in training.

+"They fully deserve this chance, we're right behind them, and we're all excited to see them go out there and make an impact."

-Garry Ringrose is unavailable for the British and Irish Lions’ first Test against Australia on Saturday after head coach Andy Farrell confirmed he was struggling with concussion.
+Elsewhere, Garry Ringrose was made unavailable for the British and Irish Lions’ first Test against Australia on Saturday due to concussion.

 Ringrose suffered a head injury in Wednesday’s victory over the ACT Brumbies and faces a minimum 12-day stand down period, preventing him from taking part in the series opener in Brisbane.